ktorio/ktor-documentation/codeSnippets/snippets/opentelemetry/README.md

   - Start the Ktor server configured to export spans to OTLP gRPC at `http://localhost:4317`.

 2. Access Grafana UI at http://localhost:3000.
-3. Select the service `opentelemetry-ktor-sample-server` in the dropdown to explore traces.
+3. In the left-hand navigation menu, go to Drilldown / Traces  to explore traces.

 ### Stop Docker services